In North Kensington and the surrounding areas, people will be dealing with the repercussions of the appalling Grenfell Tower fire for years to come.

 - we have provided advice in relation to injury claims with specific emphasis on psychological injuries and loss of family possessions

-- we are acting for a number of residents and survivors in relation to the ongoing Inquiry
+- we are acting for a number of survivors, bereaved and residents in relation to the ongoing inquiry

 We have been providing assistance to individuals to help them choose the right representation.
 We don't charge for that.
 Sometimes we are the right firm but sometimes we may not be.
 Individuals and organisations are welcome to contact us to discuss their needs or worries about representation without charge.

 If you need assistance you are welcome to contact us either by emailing or calling us on 020 3826 7654.